-- How can we defend against or counter the blitz? - How can we defend against or counter the guerrilla movement?
+- How can we defend against or counter the Blitz? - llow can we defend against 🎉 counter the Guerrilla Movement?

-"Where are the weaknesses of the blitz?"
+Where are the Keaknesses of the Blity ? "

-Difficult to sustain fast-tempo and maintain cohesion of blitz effort when forced to repeatedly and rapidly shift concentration of strength against weakness.
+Difficult to sustain fast-tempo and maintain cohesion of Blitz effort when forced to repeatedly and rapidly shift concentration of strength against weakness.